-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
-Extremism is the vocal or active opposition to fundamental values and includes calling for the death of members of the armed forces.
+- Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - Extremism is the vocal or active opposition to fundamental values and includes calling for the death of members of the armed forces. - Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.

 The school is committed to supporting the 'Prevent' strategy in relation to radicalisation and extremism.
 It works to prevent children being drawn into supporting extremist ideas and terrorist ideology and to help them develop resilience to radicalisation.
 The Bellevue Safeguarding Governor is the governance committee's 'Prevent lead person' and the DSL is the nominated member of staff to be the 'Prevent lead person' in school.

 There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
 Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
 Similarly, radicalisation can occur through many different methods (such as social media) and settings (such as the internet).
 However, it is possible to protect vulnerable people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
 As with other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
-Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately, which may include the DSL or deputy making a referral to the Channel programme
+Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately, which may include the DSL or deputy making a referral to the Channel programme Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
+Channel guidance can be found here.